What is Intuitive Eating? Let’s take an overview of the Intuitive Eating Book.

 As you embark on your Intuitive Eating journey, it is natural to experience challenges with certain principles and their application.
 At these times, we highly recommend engaging with a Certified Intuitive Eating Counselor.
 These counsellors are trained with Evelyn Tribole and/or Elyse Resch, the authors of this framework, and can help you each step of the way, wherever you are in your journey.

-Click here to learn more about Wander and Nourish Nutrition’s very own Intuitive Eating Counsellor and Accredited Practising Dietitian, Lisa.
+Click here to learn more about Wander and Nourish Nutrition’s very own Intuitive Eating Counselor and Accredited Practising Dietitian, Lisa.

 *Co-written with Accredited Practicing Dietitian and Wander and Nourish Nutrition Intern Misa Mojarrabi.
 Thank you Misa!